ruineto-software-engineer/api-to-do-list/README.md

 ENTRYPOINT ["java", "-jar", "spring-boot-redis.jar"]
  ```

-## Step3 Create a docker-compose file
+## Step 3 Create a docker-compose file
 Create a docker-compose.yml file as shown below.
 Here the app is binded to redis instance
  ```yml
  version: '3'